AllenPaul21/RS-PROJECT/README.md

 This project replicates the key findings of the paper, which proposes a **hybrid machine learning recommendation system** that combines:

-- **Apriori Algorithm** — Primary method for discovering product associations
+- **Apriori Algorithm** — to discover product associations
-- **FP-Growth Algorithm** — Enhancement for validation and comparison
-- **K-Means Clustering** — Customer demographic profiling linked to associations
+- **K-Means Clustering** — to identify customer demographic profiles linked to those associations

-### The System Answers:
+The system answers:
 > *What product associations exist, and what types of customers are connected to each association?*

 ---